technical-ko/Writeups/corCTF-2021/web-devme/README.md

 ![Query types](/corCTF-2021/web-devme/screenshots/query_query_types.PNG)

-Here I found that there are two types of queries that have been defined for this database.
-The one named "flag" of course stood out.
+Above I found that there are two types of queries that have been defined for this database.
+The one named "flag" of course stood out, so I tried using it:

 ![Token_Required](/corCTF-2021/web-devme/screenshots/flag_requires_token.PNG)